WebFreak001/vscode-advanced-local-formatters/README.md

-# VSCode Custom Local Formatters
+# VSCode Custom Local Formatters+

 Lets users add formatters to VSCode that run locally defined scripts.

+## Fork Information

+This is a fork of JKillian's custom local formatters extension.
+This fork has the following differences:

+- range formatting / "Format Selection" is supported automatically
+- you can specify the working directory for the command
+- the command is specified as string array, so you don't have to escape arguments yourself
+- you can specify commands only matching certain platforms, so you can distribute workspace settings with your project for all operating systems (PR upstream made for this)

 ## Motivation

-VSCode's formatter features lets you quickly format code through the Format Document command (`shift+alt+f`) or automatically on save with the `editor.formatOnSave` option.
+VSCode's formatter features lets you quickly format code through the Format Document command (`shift+alt+f`) or Format Selection command (`ctrl+k ctrl+f`) or automatically on save with the `editor.formatOnSave` option.

 However, the only way to add new formatters to VSCode is by installing an extension.